quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Contributors

-The following people have contributed text to this document:
+The following people have contributed significant text to and/or feedback on this document:

+* Gorry Fairhurst
+* Ian Swett
 * Igor Lubashev
+* Lucas Pardue
 * Mike Bishop
+* Mark Nottingham
+* Martin Duke
 * Martin Thomson
-* Lucas Pardue
+* Sean Turner
-* Gorry Fairhurst
+* Tommy Pauly

 # Acknowledgments

-Thanks also to Martin Duke, Sean Turner, and Ian Swett for their reviews.

-This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
+This work was partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
 This support does not imply endorsement.